Compare TRADE.COM Versus ADMIRAL MARKETS and IC Markets broker accounts.

 Admiral Markets is most definitely not a con as they are regulated by major financial regulators.

 What happens if Trade.com or Admiral Markets go bust?

-Trade.com and Admiral Markets are regulated which means that as part of their regulatory obligations Trade.com and Admiral Markets have to offer a certain level of financial protection to their clients.
+Trade.com and Admiral Markets are regulated, which means that as part of their regulatory obligations Trade.com and Admiral Markets have to offer a certain level of financial protection to their clients.
 Trade.com and Admiral Markets should by law keep client funds separate from Trade.com and Admiral Markets funds.
-If either Trade.com or Admiral Markets goes bankrupt they should not have access to your money.
-Customers accounts should be segregated.
-A financial services compensation scheme differs from country to country so check this on the Trade.com and Admiral Markets websites and regulators.
+If either Trade.com or Admiral Markets goes bankrupt, they should not have access to your money.
+Customer accounts should be segregated.
+A financial services compensation scheme differs from country to country, so check this on the Trade.com and Admiral Markets websites and regulators.

 Are Trade.com or Admiral Markets good for beginners?

 Trade.com and Admiral Markets offer low deposits and access to a selection of market insights and news resources.
 Both Trade.com and Admiral Markets offer demo accounts.
-This is a big plus for Trade.com and Admiral Markets as it shows on they have an interest in their customers.
+Demo trading accounts are a big plus for Trade.com and Admiral Markets as it shows they are interested in their customers.